posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### Preparation

-First things first, yes I did take the GRE.
+First things first, I decided to take the GRE.
 I performed slighly above average, but nothing outstanding.
 Overall, I found the GRE to be a colossal waste of time, money, and energy.
-If I could redo my application cycle, I would have opted to not take it and scratch the programs that require it off my list.
+If I could redo my application cycle, I would have opted to not take it and scratch the programs that require it (Only two of them) off my list.
 After all, with all the evidence that is out there showing how the GRE puts marginalized students at a disadvantage, merely requiring the GRE is a huge red flag for me.

-I started preparing my application materials very early, around June, because I knew I had a ton of time over the summer (as opposed to zero time in the fall).
-One thing I did that made life significantly easier for myself and my recommenders is to start a GitHub repository called `grad-apps` that contained everything.
+I started preparing my application materials very early, around June, because I knew I had a ton of time over the summer (as opposed to little to no time in the fall).
+One thing I did that made life significantly easier for myself and my recommenders is to start a GitHub repository called `grad-apps` that contained all my application materials.
 At the time I was writing my applications, this repo was public, so all my recommenderes and mentors could have easy access to it.
 It is now private (and will remain private) for privacy reasons.

 That being said, I am happy to share how I set it up.
-Here is content of the `README.md` file:
+Here is content of the `README.md` file that sketches out the basic setup:

 ```
 Hi!
 If you are reading this, I want to thank you for helping me in my graduate school application process.
 Thank you so much for your support.